-The GBHS Board of Directors emailed members the 2021 Annual Report last month, which included progress in meeting the Society’s goals in the areas of Programs, Archives, Town Museum reconstruction, and Fundraising.
+The GBHS Board of Directors emailed members the 2021 Annual Report came out a few months ago, and included progress in meeting the Society’s goals in the areas of Programs, Archives, Town Museum reconstruction, and Fundraising.
 For those of you who haven’t seen it, highlights follow . .

 Archives (by our hardworking volunteer Archivist Gary Leveille):

 One of the ongoing challenges of the Society’s mission is to organize and catalog the 75,000+ artifacts, documents, manuscripts, textiles, and photographs in our archives on the second floor of the Ramsdell Library.
 Covid-19 restrictions have severely limited the work done there because our access to the archives has been curtailed.
 While those efforts have been put on hold, work continues on donations brought to our Headquarters, and additional archives stored on the second floor of the Wheeler farmhouse.

 Financial challenges have also limited our efforts because nearly all our fundraising goes toward restoring and maintaining our Town Museum at the Wheeler Farmstead, as well as paying our monthly mortgage.
 However, the Historical Society continues to collaborate with the Town’s Historical Commission, which is a Town board with a budget!
 An exciting new history book will soon be published–with profits going to the Society.
 You’ll hear more about this in the coming months.

 Programs (which are developed and executed by our amazing Executive Director